weserv/rpms/README.md

 # rpms.weserv.nl

-Spec files and patches used for building the nginx weserv module and dependencies in RHEL 9 (and it's derivatives).
+Spec files and patches used for building the nginx weserv module and dependencies in RHEL 9 (and its derivatives).

 ## Build instructions